LubangaD/database-retrieval-MySQL/README.md

 ## Configure
-Modify the `setup_vanna` function in [vanna_calls.py](./vanna_calls.py) to use your desired Vanna setup.
+Modify the `setup_vanna` function in [vanna_calls.py](./vanna_calls.py) to use your desired Vanna setup. create a vanna account and get create a model which you will use and get its api key.
+Alternatively you can train the model using you database structure using DDL statements, SQl statements and database documentation.

 You can configure secrets in `.streamlit/secrets.toml` and access them in your app using `st.secrets.get(...)`.

 ## Run